 G. Jeffrey Boujoukos is the co-leader of our securities enforcement practice.
 The former regional director of the Philadelphia Regional Office of the US Securities and Exchange Commission (SEC), Jeff defends public companies, financial services firms, and their executives in SEC, self-regulatory organization (SRO), and state enforcement matters.
-He is admitted in Pennsylvania and Massachusetts only, and his practice is supervised by DC Bar members.

 As regional director, Jeff supervised the SEC’s examination and enforcement programs in Pennsylvania, Delaware, Maryland, Virginia, West Virginia, and the District of Columbia.
 He led a staff of approximately 160 enforcement attorneys, accountants, investigators, and compliance examiners who investigated and enforced the federal securities laws and performed compliance inspections in the Philadelphia region with jurisdiction over nearly 1,200 investment advisers and investment companies with more than $10 trillion in assets under management.
 Further, he closely coordinated with state and federal criminal authorities on a number of parallel investigations.